Cysharp/MagicOnion/docs/docs/fundamentals/project-structure.md

 ```

 `MyApp.Shared` project is created as a .NET class library, references the `MagicOnion.Abstractions` package, and defines only pure interface definitions, data types, and enum types.
 In addition, it includes a `package.json` to make it available to Unity projects via the Unity Package Manager, and is configured not to output folders such as `bin` and `obj`.
+This allows C# source code contained in `MyApp.Shared` to be referenced from Unity projects.

 Here is an example of a minimal `package.json` file for a Unity local package.